Meybod: History

-It is an ancient city that goes back to the pre-Islamic era and, hence, is the home to many ancient points of interests.
-The Historical City of Maybod is part of the Tentative List, in order to qualify for inclusion in the World Heritage List.
+Meybod is an ancient city that traces its origins to the pre-Islamic era and, hence, is the home to many ancient points of interests.
+The Historical City of Meybod is part of the Tentative List, in order to qualify for inclusion in the World Heritage List.

 It was the capital of Iran during the period of the Mozaffarids.
 The Mozaffarid kingdom originated from Meybod where the first king, Mubariz al-Din Muhammad, was born.
 One of the oldest castles in Iran is Narin ghaleh in Meybod, which dates back to the Achaemenid and Sassanid periods.
 Chaparkhaneh and Karvansaraye Abbasi are some other examples of the historical buildings from Safavid era.
 The town was sacked and massacred by the Mongols and later the Timurids, however it recovered under the Safavids.

 Many important major poets, Sufis, clergymen and politicians came from Meybod.
-Meybodi, the author of "Kashf-ol-Asrar", Grand Ayatollah Haeri, Hossein Makki and many others lived in Maybod, to name a few.
+Meybodi, the author of "Kashf-ol-Asrar", Grand Ayatollah Haeri, Hossein Makki and many others lived in Meybod, to name a few.

-Unfortunately, some of its historical points were demolished by local authorities who did not understand the archeological values.
+Unfortunately, some of its historical points were demolished by local authorities who did not understand their archeological value.
 Yet, it hosts many tourists from every corner of the world every day.

-Attractions
+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 58,295 in 15,703 households.
+The following census in 2011 counted 66,907 people in 19,153 households.
+The 2016 census measured the population of the city as 80,712 people in 23,986 households.